Teenager-with-hand-up-to-camera

 There are good and bad people in every profession — writers included.
 But just because one writer let you down, doesn’t mean we’re all going to.

-Many of the problems that arise are due to communication issues and are caused by a lack of clarity in the working relationship.
+Many problems are due to communication issues and a lack of clarity in the working relationship.
 The clients knew what they were expecting and the writer knew what was needed — but the two things didn’t match.

 Before you work with a content writer, you both need to be clear about: